KazKozDev/VerbaBot/README.md

 ### Configuration

-### Models

 VerbaBot uses local Ollama models.
 Default models:
 - Main LLM: `gemma3:12b`
 - Image Recognition: `gemma3:12b`

 You can change these in the settings menu or directly in the server.py file.

-### Optional Features

-To enable voice input capability:
-1. Uncomment the corresponding dependencies in the `requirements.txt` file
-2. Install them with `pip install -r requirements.txt`
-3. Ensure you have the required audio libraries for your system

 ### Environment Variables